pretix/pretix-docs/docs/guides/integrations/hubspot.md

 This maps the email address used to place an order in pretix to the email property in HubSpot.
 It also maps  given name, family name, street, post code, city, country code, and company name onto the most closely matching properties in HubSpot.
-According to the configuration in the screenshot, the plugin overwrites all those properties.
+According to the configuration in the screenshot, the integration overwrites all those properties.

 Once you are satisfied with your mapping, click the :btn:Save: button.

 ### Adding attendees to your HubSpot contacts database

-If you want to fill your HubSpot contacts database with attendee data in addition to customer data, navigate to :navpath:Your Event → :fa3-wrench: Settings → HubSpot:.
+If you want to fill your HubSpot contacts database with attendee data in addition to customer data, navigate to :navpath:Your event → :fa3-wrench: Settings → HubSpot:.
 Add an object mapping with the "pretix object type" set to `Order position` and the "HubSpot object type" set to `Contacts`.

 Edit the mapping and set it up analogously to the customer mapping [described above](hubspot.md#adding-customers-to-your-hubspot-contacts-database), replacing invoice data with attendee data, but still mapping to the same HubSpot fields.